NotAFlyingGoose/mr-modpack/README.md

 ## License

-Mr. Modpack is distributed under the terms of the GNU GPLv3 license, the MIT license, and the Apache License (Version 2.0).
-See [LICENSE-GPL](./LICENSE-GPL), [LICENSE-MIT](./LICENSE-MIT), and [LICENSE-APACHE](./LICENSE-APACHE) for details.
+Mr. Modpack is distributed under the terms of the GNU GPLv3 license.
+See [LICENSE](./LICENSE) for details.